 Homework is important.

 But there are other things that are even more important: Responsibility, persistence, commitment, curiosity, and a love for learning.

-Homework is just a tool to reach these higher goals.
+Homework is just a tool to reach these larger goals.
 Keep this in mind the next time you’re on the brink of losing your cool over homework.

 As you put the seven tips into practice, homework time will become more pleasant for both you and your children.
 Your parent-child relationship will improve, too.